Thursday, September 20, 2012

 Based on comments I've read online, this is the actual seasoning used in the restaurant.
 I'm not sure if that's 100% true or not, but it definitely tasted like a Snacker to me!
 I found this at Safeway in the spice aisle.

-To make the snackers, all you need to do is heat some canola or olive oil over medium to medium high heat in a skillet; toss in your cut up flatbread; stir and cook for a few minutes until the bread is warm and just a tad toasty on the outside; and finally remove from the oil, drain, and sprinkle liberally with the seasoning.
+To make the snackers, first make the bread.
+You can find the recipe on my previous post here.
+Next, all you need to do is heat some canola or olive oil over medium to medium high heat in a skillet; toss in your cut up flatbread; stir and cook for a few minutes until the bread is warm and just a tad toasty on the outside; and finally remove from the oil, drain, and sprinkle liberally with the seasoning.
 Voila!
 Snackers!!
 In the restaurant this is served with a Swiss almond cheese spread.
 We never cared for it, so I haven't tried to replicate that.
 But I hear that Kaukauna cheese makes a very, very similar blend.
 Look for it in a cup with the cheese spreads at your grocery store.

 I love things that are so simple, tasty, and remind me of home.
 Hope you all get a chance to try this.
 Let me know what you think...is it like the snackers that you remember?